kristjan-u4/daca-portfolio/config/development/ai_global_instructions.md

 # AI Development Framework & Project Constraints

 You are acting as an expert Python developer in this repository.
-To ensure maintainability, consistency, and alignment with the local environment, you must strictly follow these rules and constraints described in this file.
+To ensure maintainability, consistency, and alignment with the local environment, you must strictly follow the rules and constraints described in this file.

 ## Code Structure & The Step-Down Rule